DanielCoelho97/First-Neural-Network/README.md

 # First-Neural-Network
-A simple neural network created in vanilla js
+A simple neural network created in vanilla js.
+To run you only need to clone and open the index.html in your favorite browser :)